philipwalton/html-inspector/README.md

 Coming soon...

-## Rules:
+## Possbile Additional Rules

-* (required-attributes)
-  - make sure img tags have an alt attribute

-* don't use inline styles
+* Don't use inline styles

-* style tags must appear in the head, if they appear in the body they must be scoped

 * <script> tags should appear at the end, not throughout the document